Threaded rings are hardware components that join two parts, such as a lid and container, using interlocking male and female threads.

 The threaded ring sets are knurled on the outside surface allowing the threaded hardware to be glued into the vessel and lid.

-See How to you use Threaded Inserts for more details.
+See How do you use Threaded Inserts for more details.

 Our plastic threaded ring sets are a low cost alternative to the traditional brass threaded ring sets.